creativecommons/global-network-strategy/docs/FAQ.md

 4. How does the CC Global Network work?

 	Composed of Individual and Institutional Members and Contributors, CC Global Network is the overarching structure to help co-ordinate and provide leadership in the global Creative Commons movement.
 CC Global Network as a whole pursues and holds true to the visions, missions, values and guiding principles defined in the [Global Network Strategy](https://creativecommons.org/wp-content/uploads/2017/05/GlobalNetworkStrategy-Final.pdf) and [Global Network Membership Charter](https://creativecommons.org/wp-content/uploads/2017/11/Global_Network_Membership_Charter.pdf).
-Although it shares the same visions and values with and supported by CC HQ, the CC Global Network has a separate governance structure.
+Although it shares the same visions and values with and supported by CC HQ, the CC ..Global Network has a separate governance structure.

 	There are three key elements of the Global Network: Chapters, Platforms, and Governance through the Global Network Council: